44 Union Square: Tammany and union uses

 By the early 1940s, the Tammany Society could no longer afford to maintain its "wigwam".
 Local 91, a local affiliate of the International Ladies Garment Workers Union (ILGWU), was simultaneously looking for a new headquarters and offered to purchase the structure in April 1943.
 The sale was finalized that September.
-Tammany's leaders moved to the National Democratic Club on Madison Avenue at East 33rd Street, and the Society's collection of memorabilia went into a warehouse in the Bronx.
+Tammany's leaders moved to the National Democratic Club on Madison Avenue, and the Society's collection of memorabilia went into a warehouse in the Bronx.
 The New York County Democratic Committee, meanwhile, moved to other quarters in Midtown Manhattan.
 The ILGWU enlarged the stage and furnished the offices, officially rededicating the building on December 18, 1943, at an event with several leaders including mayors La Guardia and Jimmy Walker.
 After completing a renovation of the former Tammany building, the ILGWU opened meeting spaces, offices, art studios, and classrooms there.

 44 Union Square's auditorium was renamed for the late president Roosevelt in 1947.
 The Roosevelt Auditorium was used often for other unions' events.
 For instance, in the 1950s the auditorium was used for meetings of firefighters; gardeners, municipal laborers, and sewage workers; and sanitation workers.
 The United Federation of Teachers held meetings at the Roosevelt Auditorium in 1960 to resolve a citywide teachers' strike, and again in October 1968 to approve the Ocean Hill/Brownsville teachers' strike.
 Additionally, several unions in the private sector often met at the Roosevelt Auditorium, such as those of newspaper delivery people; drivers of taxicabs in fleets; hospital workers; and Teamsters unions.
 In 1969, the auditorium was also the location of a high-profile disagreement between two Central Labor Council leaders, who endorsed opposing candidates in the 1969 New York City mayoral election.
 By the 1980s, the ILGWU's membership had decreased because of an exodus of garment manufacturers in New York City.